dkovacs24/ReviOS_faq/docs/install.md

 4. Download and install your drivers.
 This guide discussed downloading and installing drivers before, in great detail, check it [here](#drivers), and you can find more help on the [How to install drivers page](drivers.md).

-5. Go through the [ReviOS Post-Install](https://www.revi.cc/revios/post-install){target=_blank} guide.
+5. Go through the [ReviOS Post-Install guide on the Revision website](https://www.revi.cc/revios/post-install){target=_blank} guide.
 You do not need to do every step, you can skip any of them, but the Visual C++ Runtimes and DirectX installation is highly recommended.